 Your gift will help us reach our fundraising goal and begin preparing a new generation of healthcare professionals.

 New Nursing Classrooms, Labs

-The nursing classrooms, laboratories and offices will occupy 17,000 square feet on the third floor of Mary Lanning Healthcare’s addition to its Medical Services Building in Hastings.
-Groundbreaking for the addition was October 4, 2021, and the project is expected to take about 18 months.
+The nursing classrooms, laboratories and offices will occupy 17,000 square feet on the third floor of Mary Lanning Healthcare’s new Medical Office Building in Hastings.
+Groundbreaking was October 4, 2021, and the project is expected to tbe completed by June 2023.

-A skills laboratory with four beds will allow students to become proficient in nursing techniques such as taking blood pressures, placing IVs and checking heart rates.
-A simulation center will replicate a clinical environment and allow students to practice their skills on adult, pediatric and infant mannequin simulators controlled by nursing instructors in an adjacent room.
+A nursing laboratory with four beds will allow students to become proficient in nursing techniques such as taking blood pressures, placing IVs and checking heart rates.
+The Sunnyside Simulation Center will replicate a clinical environment and allow students to practice their skills on adult, pediatric and infant mannequin simulators controlled by nursing instructors in an adjacent room.

 Nursing students will live in residence halls and take science and general education courses at Hastings College.
 Beginning their sophomore year, students will take nursing courses with Bryan College of Health Sciences faculty in the education center at Mary Lanning.

 Collaboration Benefits the Community

 “This collaboration provides important benefits for all three partners,” said Dr. Rich Lloyd, executive president of Hastings College and president of Bryan College of Health Sciences in Lincoln.
 “While Bryan Health and Mary Lanning Healthcare will benefit from first access to well-trained nursing graduates, Hastings College will, when the program is at full capacity, add 120 students to its residence halls and classrooms.
 We’ll also boost the economic vitality of this region by helping prepare students for high-wage, high-demand jobs.”